-Located in the Little Nine Partners Patent but not in Pine Plains, the Phineas Carman Mill, possibly dating from as far back as 1749, was on the Pine Plains - Amenia Road (County Route 83), about halfway between the hamlets of Bethel in Pine Plains and Shekomeko (not to be confused with the Native American village of that name) in North East, and today it lies in North East.
-It is interesting to note, however, that between municipal name changes and changing boundaries, the mill site location changed multiple times over the years without it ever physically moving, from being in the Little Nine Partners Patent to Crum Elbow Precinct, then Amenia Precinct, then the Town of Amenia (the latter three in the Great Partners Patent), and finally ending up in the Town of North East where it is today (the part that was in the Little Nine Partners Patent, back where it originated).
+The Phineas Carman Mill, possibly dating from as far back as 1749, was on the Pine Plains - Amenia Road (County Route 83), about halfway between the hamlets of Bethel in Pine Plains and Shekomeko (not to be confused with the Native American village of that name) in North East.
+It is interesting to note that between municipal name changes and shifting boundaries, the mill site location changed multiple times over the years without it ever physically moving.
+It began in North East Precinct in the Little Nine Partners Patent, then moved to Crum Elbow Precinct, then Amenia Precinct, then the Town of Amenia, then the Town of North East, all within the Great Nine Partners Patent.

 The mill came into the Carman family when Richard Carman purchased it around 1816.
 Phineas Carman (1786-1875), who the mill is named for, was Richard's son.
 The Carmans were Quakers who attended the meeting house in Bethel.
 Phineas' son John was the last of the Carmans to own the mill (see "People" page for information on the grandson of Phineas, Isaac P. Carman).
 After being in the Carman family for sixty-three years, in 1879 it was sold to Walter Loucks for $2520.

 The mill was later named the "Enterprise Mill" and was used to produce cider before it finally ceased operation.
 In 1936, the mill was struck by lightning and burned.

-This was also the later site of a fulling mill and a sawmill.
-The fulling mill was in use from 1796 to 1807.
+This was also the site of a fulling mill and a sawmill.
+The fulling mill was in use only from 1796 to 1807.